-As detailed in note 16 to the consolidated financial statements, the Group holds 32.5% equity interest in an associate, Tin Fok Holding Company Limited ("Tin Fok"), which is engaged in hotel operations and property investment in Macao Special Administrative Region of the People's Republic of China.
-The spouse and daughters of a former director of the Company, Mr. Sio Tak Hong ("Mr. Sio"), have beneficial interest in Tin Fok.
-The Group accounted for its interest in Tin Fok using equity method of accounting based on the unaudited consolidated financial statements of Tin Fok and its subsidiary (together, "Tin Fok Group") for the year ended 31st July, 2022 prepared in accordance with HKFRSs.
-The Group has recognised a share of loss of an associate amounting to HK\$25,264,000 on the consolidated statement of profit or loss and other comprehensive income for the year ended 31st July, 2022 and carried an interest in an associate amounting to HK\$145,866,000 on the consolidated statement of financial position as at 31st July, 2022, in which no impairment was recognised.
-Furthermore, as detailed in notes 22 and 20 to the consolidated financial statements, the Group carried an amount due from an associate and dividend receivable from an associate amounting to HK\$8,031,000 and HK\$12,621,000 respectively as at 31st July, 2022, in which no expected credit loss ("ECL") allowance was recognised.
-Significant management judgements and estimates have been involved in assessing these balances.
+As detailed in notes 4(a) and 16 to the consolidated financial statements, the Group holds 32.5% equity interest in an associate, Tin Fok Holding Company Limited ("Tin Fok"), which is engaged in hotel operations and property investment in Macao Special Administrative Region of the People's Republic of China.
+The ultimate controlling shareholders of Tin Fok are the spouse and daughters of a former director of the Company, Mr. Sio Tak Hong ("Mr. Sio").
+The Group accounted for its interest in Tin Fok using equity method of accounting based on the unaudited consolidated financial statements of Tin Fok and its subsidiary (together, "Tin Fok Group") for the years ended 31st July, 2022 and 31st July, 2023 prepared in accordance with HKFRSs provided by management of Tin Fok.
+The Group has recognised a share of loss of an associate amounting to HK\$25,264,000 and HK\$991,000 on the consolidated statement of profit or loss and other comprehensive income for the years ended 31st July, 2022 and 31st July, 2023, respectively and carried an interest in an associate amounting to HK\$145,866,000 and HK\$144,875,000 on the consolidated statement of financial position as at 31st July, 2022 and 31st July, 2023, respectively, in which no impairment was recognised for both years.
+Furthermore, as detailed in notes 22 and 20 to the consolidated financial statements, the Group carried an amount due from an associate amounting to HK\$8,031,000 and HK\$7,524,000 as at 31st July, 2022 and 31st July, 2023, respectively and dividend receivable from an associate amounting to HK\$12,621,000 as at 31st July, 2022 and 31st July, 2023, in which no expected credit loss ("ECL") allowance was recognised on these receivables from the associate for both years.
+Significant management judgements and estimates are involved in assessing these balances.